MicrosoftDocs/m365copilot-docs/docs/plugins-are-apps.md

 - [Meeting extensions](/microsoftteams/platform/apps-in-teams-meetings/teams-apps-in-meetings) that provide a way for apps to make meetings more productive.
 - [Outlook add-ins](/microsoftteams/platform/m365-apps/combine-office-add-in-and-teams-app), which are web apps that extend the functionality of Outlook.

 Particularly relevant for Copilot extensibility are message extensions.
 [Message extensions](/microsoftteams/platform/messaging-extensions/what-are-messaging-extensions) enable user to engage with your web services through buttons and forms within the Microsoft Teams client and are also one of the options for creating a plugin for Copilot for Microsoft 365.
-For details about extending Teams apps across Microsoft 365 and support of Teams app platform elements across Microsoft 365 application hosts (including Teams, Outlook, and Microsoft 365 app) see the [Teams extensibility overview](/microsoftteams/platform/m365-apps/overview).
+For details about extending Teams apps across Microsoft 365 and support of Teams app platform elements across Microsoft 365 application hosts (including Teams, Outlook, and Microsoft 365 app) see [Teams extensibility overview](/microsoftteams/platform/m365-apps/overview).

 #### App package and manifest

-When a user installs your app, they install an app package that contains only a configuration file (also known as an app manifest) and your app's icons.
+When a user installs your app, they install an app package that contains only a configuration file (previously called Teams app manifest) and your app's icons.
 The app's logic and data storage are hosted elsewhere, such as on localhost during development and Microsoft Azure in production.
 The package itself is essentially just a zip file.
-For additional information about packages, see the [Teams app package](/microsoftteams/platform/concepts/build-and-test/apps-package) article.
+For more information, see [Teams app package](/microsoftteams/platform/concepts/build-and-test/apps-package).

 Using an app package and a unified app manifest for Microsoft 365, you can define Teams apps that work across Microsoft 365 application hosts and also [Outlook add-ins](/office/dev/add-ins/quickstarts/outlook-quickstart-json-manifest) from a single app package.
 The manifest (version 1.17 or later) is a json file that describes how your app integrates into Microsoft products through key elements such as: